The Road Is Long - by Deb Strathman

 Although we were pilgrims on the Camino, Ernesto insisted that we would not eat or sleep with the other 70+ pilgrims spending the night at his albergue that particular evening.
 Rather than twin beds or bunks in a large dormitory-style room, we had an entire living space, including 2 bedrooms and a private bath, in what was once was his parents' house (where Ernesto was born, 80 years ago), right on the grounds of the albergue.
 Instead of the customary pilgrim's meal that we had experienced so far on the Camino, we ate with the wonderful staff in the large dining room - with mementos of Ernesto's travels and his life of caring for others covering the walls.
 The huge dining table was covered with plates of amazing food (Spanish paella, pasta with mushroom sauce, succulent roasted chicken) and lots of wine and other "merry-making" beverages.
 Dozens of volunteers shared in the feast.
 Barbara, a volunteer and former pilgrim from Dusseldorf, Germany, served as our translator.
 There was much laughter and joy (no translation required) - obviously one big "family" enjoying a shared meal and time together.
 We were stuffed - and very "merry."

 Our visit was short (parts of 2 days and 1 night) but we were grateful for the time we could spend together.
 Ernesto, Paqui, Miguel, and Barbara drove us to Bilbao the following day.
 We spent the afternoon and evening in Bilbao, where we visited the Guggenheim museum and participated in a "tapas tour."
-The following morning Gina flew to Barcelona and then home to California; John and I took a bus back to Logroño, where we picked up the Camino again - only 26 more days of walking to reach Santiago!
+The following morning Gina flew to Barcelona to visit a friend before returning home to California; John and I took a bus back to Logroño, where we picked up the Camino again - only 26 more days of walking to reach Santiago!

 My feet continued to be a problem; I was resigned that they would hurt for the rest of the trip.
 However, after a visit to a podiatrist in Burgos (5 days further down the road), a new pair of shoes, and another day of rest, things began to improve.